Five financial mini-challenges to whoop your finances into shape

 My responsibilities included invoicing, credit card reconciliation, and digital expense archiving for the organization and their contributing members.
 While my work was geared towards examining and recording the monthly expenses of organizations with multiple employees, many of the lessons I learned can be applied on an individual scale to increase one’s financial literacy and saving potential.

 As someone with a passion for personal finance, yet with no formal education on the subject, this was and continues to be very exciting.
 From fashion to finance to fucking, there’s just something about the letter “F” that keeps me inspired.
 Currently, I am in the process of saving ardently for property, and it has inspired me to employ mini-financial challenges in my day-to-day life.
 The following challenges can be applied by anyone with a keen interest in reducing their debt, increasing their credit score, and becoming Frugal-As-Fuck.
-None of the following strategies focus on how to increase your income (those will come in my next article, “Making Bank”).
+None of the following strategies focus on how to increase your income.
 Rather, these challenges help you to make the most of your current income.
 Without further ado, here are five strategies to help you succeed in attainting your financial goals.

 This first strategy was actually a game I would play with myself while in Fashion school.
 On campus, it was very easy to join in on an impromptu Tim Hortons coffee run or lunch with peers.
 The problem is that these seemingly innocent social purchases can become routine, and while not large expenses, they accumulate quickly.
 Before you know it, your credit card bill is higher than you expected, yet you can’t seem to remember why.
 Coffee breaks are fun though- and who wants to feel left out?
 My suggestion is: choose one day a week where you keep your debit and credit cards at home, and carry a small amount of “emergency” cash (enough for a cab ride home if you’re feeling ill and can’t take public transportation home).
 What this does: you have a polite way of excusing yourself from social spending- you can’t spend what you don’t have, and I found that no one took it personally if I just wanted to come along for the stroll after hours of sewing.
 And by doing this once a week, it’s not as difficult as trying to go card-less for an entire week straight.
 As a weekly routine, you might surprise yourself with how much you can save by forgoing impromptu spending 52 days a year, particularly when you factor in the interest rate from credit cards, or overdraft fees with debit accounts.
 Put simply, it’s easier to not do something when you actually can’t.